bmv3cg/tf-crud/README.md

 Terrafrom cloud workspace manager is a command line utility to create, delete, list and update workspaces in [Terraform cloud](http://app.terraform.io).
 Tfc workspace manager is written in Go lang and uses Hashicrop's go-tfe SDK for managing Terraform cloud workspaces.

+Terraform cloud workspace manager provides capablity to list unused workspaces in an oragnisation and sort accordong to creation time which can be used for lifecycle managemnt of workspace in an Terraform coud organisation.

+Currenlty supported commands.

+- Create workspace
+- Delete workspace
+- List all workspaces
+- List unused workspaces

 Installation
 ------------